kubereboot/kured/README.md

 values with `--reboot-sentinel` and `--period`.
 Each replica of the daemon uses a random offset derived from the period on startup so that nodes don't all contend for the lock simultaneously.

+Alternatively, a reboot sentinel command can be used.
+If a reboot sentinel command is used, the reboot sentinel file presence will be ignored.

 ### Setting a schedule